Maja Salvador: 2003–2009: Beginnings and breakthrough

-2010–2014: Rising star
+2009–2014: Rising star

 Salvador experienced career expansion after playing several minor and supporting roles.
 She became the leading lady of Sam Milby during the 11th installment of the Precious Hearts Romances series.
 She, along with Milby, starred in the series entitled Impostor (2010).
 Shortly after, Salvador got another leading role in the miniseries of Wansapanataym entitled Inday sa Balitaw (2010).
 Salvador played the title role in the inspirational family drama film, Thelma (2011).
 She received 2 awards for the category of Best Actress for the film.
 Besides that, Salvador was also nominated twice.

 She then became part of the cast in Minsan Lang Kita Iibigin (2011).
 Reuniting with her Nagsimula sa Puso leading man, Coco Martin, Salvador also starred with Andi Eigenmann, Martin del Rosario and veteran actress Lorna Tolentino.
 The series made Salvador's profile grow even more.
-After the successful finale of Minsan Lang Kita Iibigin, Salvador joined the cast of My Binondo Girl (2011–2012), reuniting for her First Day High co-star Kim Chiu.
+After the successful finale of Minsan Lang Kita Iibigin, Salvador joined the cast of My Binondo Girl (2011–2012) as an antagonist, reuniting for her First Day High co-star Kim Chiu.
 She played the role of Amber Dionisio, a rival of Jade (Chiu).
 Salvador then starred in the film My Cactus Heart (2012) with Xian Lim and Matteo Guidicelli, who she once starred with in the comedy-romance television series My Binondo Girl.